UNDP-Data/SIDS-data-platform-ML-backend/README.md

         return "Hi "+name

    ```
-    This endpoint will automatically add in to the swagger documentation as a new session.
+    This endpoint will automatically add in to the swagger documentation as a new session.<br><br>

+    **IMPORTANT: Every model must have APIRouter object named as `router` and endpoint named `/predict`.**

+    Reasons for the above compulsory changes:
+    - `router` object used for the FastAPI app routing.
+      If you don't have a variable like this, your model will not visible on the swagger api and REST API endpoints
-    **IMPORTANT: `router` object name must be same in every model.
-All other functions and variables can rename and rearrange the way you want**
+      will not available.
+All other functions and variables can rename and rearrange the way you want.
+    - Currently, `/params` root endpoint returns the all models predict request definitions.
+System consider `/predict`
+      endpoint as the main train and predict endpoint.
+If you don't add this endpoint, your model will not consider in `/params` request.

+3. Message definitions should be derived from `BaseDefinition`.
+It will  add `required_if` basic validation support to the definition.
     For readability message definitions can move in to a separate file.

     Add custom validators for message fields at the API level as below.